 The annual spring conference provides an opportunity for member schools’ key student media managers to come together for several days of meetings, presentations, discussion and exchange.
 The small size of the group allows for meaningful discussion around an open square conference set-up.
 Only one session is offered at a time so all attendees benefit from every offering of the conference.
 Most meals are planned in a group setting with our professional colleagues so even social time provides great opportunities to share our issues of concern and accomplishments.

-WAUPM members complete an exhaustive data survey which brings together in one confidential document information about newspaper space usage, circulation, revenues, expenses, personnel, equipment, yearbook sales and much more.
+WAUPM members complete an exhaustive data survey that brings together in one confidential document information about newspaper space usage, circulation, revenues, expenses, personnel, equipment, yearbook sales, web traffic and much more.
 It allows for meaningful analysis of common trends that can be valuable for individual members as they face challenges throughout the year.

-WAUPM currently has 35 members.
-All members produce a variety of student media ranging from newspapers to magazines, to yearbooks to web sites to radio and television stations.
-Membership in WAUPM belongs to the university, not an individual.
+WAUPM has 35 members.
+All members produce a variety of student media ranging from newspapers to magazines, from yearbooks to web sites and from radio and television stations.
+Membership in WAUPM belongs to the institutional university, not any individual.
 Each school’s principal full-time administrator of the recognized student media program is that school’s WAUPM representative.
 WAUPM serves these professionals who manage the training, facilities and equipment for the students producing student media at their universities.
 Each year, WAUPM members invite several universities with similar student media programs to be guests at the spring conference and to participate in the data exchange.
 Although membership is limited to 35 schools, guests who have attended two or more conferences may apply for membership if there is a vacant membership position available.

 The WAUPM conference planners consider industry trends and look at companies doing business with college media in order to develop a group of industry guests to invite to the conference.
 These vendors and partners participate in sessions, meals and informal discussions, and find the conference to be a valuable opportunity to meet with this group of student media directors.